PUBLIC PLAN — graphic design boardgame & city maps — 2023-24

-With the support of FORMAT 2023, the coaching programme of Z33: House for Contemporary Art, Design & Architecture in Hasselt
+With the support of the Flemish Community and FORMAT 2023, the coaching programme of Z33: House for Contemporary Art, Design & Architecture in Hasselt

 Stories of Product Innovation — exhibition design — 2022